nocksock/nocksock/README.md

 # 👋 Hello there!

-<h3 align="center">I'm a freelance senior web developer and consultant with more than 18 years of experience in web development and currently focusing on building apps and interfaces with TypeScript and Next.JS.</h3>
+<h3 align="center">I'm a freelance senior web developer and consultant/mentor with more than 18 years of experience in web development and currently focusing on building apps and interfaces with TypeScript and Next.JS.</h3>

 ---